House GOP passes debt limit package: Five takeaways

 Rep. Matt Gaetz (R-Fla.) had threatened to vote against the bill unless the work requirements were moved up.

-House Majority Whip Steve Scalise (R-La.) said that the adjustments were mere “technical changes,” while House Majority Whip Tom Emmer (R-Minn.) said “nothing of substance” was changed in the bill.
+House Majority Leader Steve Scalise (R-La.) said that the adjustments were mere “technical changes,” while House Majority Whip Tom Emmer (R-Minn.) said “nothing of substance” was changed in the bill.

 The draft bill, Rep. Chip Roy (R-Texas) said, had “cut some things that were not intended in our agreement to do.”